axllent/mailpit-website/content/docs/configuration/runtime-options.md

 {{< option flag="tags-disable" env="MP_TAGS_DISABLE" >}}
 Disable specific auto-tagging.
 This option takes a comma-separated list of options ([see docs](../../usage/tagging/#disable-auto-tagging)).
 {{< /option >}}

+{{< option flag="tags-username" env="MP_TAGS_USERNAME" default="false" added="v1.26.2" >}}
+Automatically tag messages with the authenticated username (SMTP or HTTP).
+Useful for multi-user environments to easily filter and identify messages by user.
+When enabled, a tag matching the username will be added to each message sent by an authenticated user.
+{{< /option >}}

 ## Prometheus metrics